1933 World Series: Game 5

 In the second, Hal Schumacher's two-run single with runners on second and third put the Giants up 2–0 off General Crowder.
 Kiddo Davis hit a leadoff double in the sixth and scored on Gus Mancuso's double to extend the lead to 3–0.
 Fred Schulte hit a game-tying three run homer in the sixth after two, two-out singles. for the Senators.
 Mel Ott's second home run of the series in the tenth off Jack Russell won the Series for New York.
 Dolf Luque earned the win with 41/3 shutout innings of relief for Schumacher.

+October 7, 1933 1:30 pm (ET) at Griffith Stadium in Washington, D.C.